RiverMamba: A State Space Model for Global River Discharge and Flood Forecasting: Dataset

 \subsection{GRDC observational river discharge data}

 We obtain observational river discharge from the Global Runoff Data Centre (GRDC) which is an international data repository that provides access to quality-controlled river discharge observation data from around the world.
-GRDC dataset contains time series of daily and monthly river discharge data from over $10000$ hydrological gauging stations across more than 160 countries from small headwater catchments ($\sim 10$ km$^2$ drainage area) to very large river catchment like Amazon river ($5$ million km$^2$ drainage area).
+The GRDC dataset contains time series of daily and monthly river discharge data from over $10000$ hydrological gauging stations across more than 160 countries from small headwater catchments ($\sim 10$ km$^2$ drainage area) to very large river catchment like the Amazon river ($5$ million km$^2$ drainage area).
 GRDC data can be obtained from \colorh{\url{https://grdc.bafg.de/}}.
 All GRDC daily time series measured the value set at 00:00 of the beginning of the day (left-labeled).
-To keep our evaluation consistent with \citesupp{Google_nature}, we used the GRDC dataset as the benchmark to evaluate the model performance and followed a similar data processing workflow as in \citesupp{GloFAS_Forecast, Google_nature}.
+To keep our evaluation consistent with \cite{Google_nature}, we used the GRDC dataset as the benchmark to evaluate the model performance and followed a similar data processing workflow as in \cite{GloFAS_Forecast, Google_nature}.
 We first removed the catchments with a drainage area smaller than $500$ km$^2$ and obtained $5524$ GRDC stations to avoid very big discrepancies between the drainage area defined in GRDC and in the GloFAS dataset (\ref{sec:Appendix_GloFAS_reanalysis_data}).
 Next, we geo-located the GRDC stations to compare them with the GloFAS drainage network and removed the GRDC stations with more than 10\% of drainage area differences.
 For geo-location, we projected the points on the GloFAS grid, compared each point with its $9$ nearest points, and took the location with the highest KGE value.
 Finally, the GRDC stations with no ERA5-Land reanalysis data were discarded.
 This resulted in $3366$ stations for the global evaluation.
 This narrowed down the global median drainage area difference to $2.21$\% with an interquartile range of $0.86$\% to $4.73$\%.
 The discharge observations are recorded at a daily time scale, with the unit $m^3 s^{-1}$ and converted from local time zone to 00:00 UTC via linear interpolation.
+For evaluation, the GRDC observational time series, which are originally left-labeled, were explicitly converted to right-labeled time series to ensure a temporal consistency with the right-labeled predictions from the GloFAS simulations, RiverMamba, LSTM baseline, and Google reforecast.
+The F1 scores reported for the GRDC evaluation are based on synchronized detection windows between model predictions and observations.

 Fig.~\ref{fig:GRDC_stations} shows the KGE values of GloFAS reanalysis data against the GRDC observation at the locations of all 3366 selected stations.
 In general, there is a good agreement between GloFAS and GRDC data globally, with a median KGE at $0.61$ and an interquartile range of $0.36$ to $0.77$.
 In regions like south America, south Africa and Australia, the GloFAS reanalysis data have more inconsistency compared to the observations.
 Fig.~\ref{fig:KOELN} shows an exemplar hydrograph for a gauged station.